Ask your employees and customers: What is company culture? If you are not confident of their answer, you have some work to do.

 A standard textbook definition might refer to culture as a system of shared meaning that consists of norms, artifacts, values, beliefs, and underlying assumptions.

-That’s a pretty straightforward definition for something so ephemeral.
 Take values and beliefs, for example.
 Do employers walk the walk when it comes to a values statement?
-Do employees embrace the values espoused by the organizations?
+Does the entire team embrace the values espoused by an organization?
 If you meet a random employee, can he or she enthusiastically repeat what the company stands for without hesitation?
-Are employees able to explain the values of the organization without the use of confusing internal jargon?
-If people are an essential resource, does the company pay people fairly and root out discrimination?
+Are employees able to explain the mission statement, company values, and their positive effect?
+If people are an essential resource, does the company pay people fairly, welcome new ideas, and root out discrimination?

 Culture is one of those things where you know it when you see it.
 Most often, employees feel in their bones when it isn’t working.
 So how do we drill deeper and define a healthy, workable culture?

 What does the culture of a company mean?

 Determining what kind of organizational culture your office has, or what you would like it to be, is just the first step.
 It’s also important to consider what the effect will be.
 Are you trying to increase employee engagement and employee participation, or promote employee happiness?
 Or are you aiming to hire talented employees and increase retention?
 Or do you want to accomplish all of the above?

 When you define company culture, you define who you are as a business.